 "Forgive me but it is cooler now and much safer to traverse the desert.
 As I mentioned earlier I will not be accompanying you both as I must return to Marble City – both to help Drake, his family and for other matters."
 Terbino gave an involuntary yawn while Mary groaned uncomfortably.

 Both arched their shoulders and stretched their arms releasing several cracks and clicks.
 The advisor helped them both to their feet before rubbing his hand through his hair.

 "Now you remember it is a two-day trek across this desert.
 Tomorrow morning I advise you slow your pace considerably and try to seek whatever shelter you can.
 Regain your strength and use the cacti water stores to rehydrate yourself… An oasis may look tempting but they are incredibly dangerous out here," he said staring boldly out into the vastness of the desert.

 "We will be cautious Uncle.
 Thank you for everything.
 When will I next see you?"
 Terbino queried.

-"Hopefully within two days but if not then continue into dead wood and follow the sun.
+"Hopefully within two days but if not then continue into Dead Wood and follow the sun.
 Either my father or I will return to you to help you with the next part of the journey."
-Both Mary and Terbino nodded.
+Both teenagers nodded.
 "Again, be careful the both of you.
 I will see you soon I hope.
 Farewell," the advisor reiterated before a burst of blue light engulfed him.
 The two shaded their eyes with their hands while bidding their own farewells.